 Later, as a student returning to Canadian Academy in Kobe, Japan–an international day school with boarding facilities–I joined the staff of the Nagamine Echo, our high school newspaper, and so my interest in writing continued.

-Although the musings of deceased writers on their chosen vocation were often eloquently expressed, even profound, I selected the following for its simple statement of fact.
+Although authors–both past and present– are quoted frequently for the insights they’ve provided on the craft of writing, I selected the following advice for its simple statement of fact.
 In 1775 Boswell noted that “The greatest part of a writer’s time is spent in reading…” Had he been alive today, he might have added, “and browsing the Internet”.
 I hope you will take the time to check out my other page tabs above.